estebamod/osmmcp/README.md

    This will add an `OSM` entry to the `mcpServers` configuration in Claude Desktop Client.
 The configuration system intelligently:

    - Creates the file if it doesn't exist
-   - Preserves existing tools like TAK when updating the configuration
+   - Preserves existing tools when updating the configuration
    - Uses absolute paths to ensure Claude can find the executable
    - Validates JSON output to prevent corruption